orkes-io/docs/docs/developer-guides/integration-with-cicd.md

 :::

 #### Downloading workflows from Conductor server to check into your version control
-1. Download the JSON from the Conductor UI (Use the download button in the definition page)
+1. Download the JSON from the Conductor UI (Use the download button on the definition page).
-2. (Alternatively) Use the API to download JSON for the workflow
+2. (Alternatively) Use the API to download JSON for the workflow.
     ```shell
     # Get the workflow definition given name and version
     GET -H "X-Authorization:<TOKEN>" /api/metadata/workflow/{name}?version=<version>